TG9541/W1209/README.md

 This project uses [STM8EF](https://github.com/TG9541/stm8ef) to turn an off-the-shelf [W1209][] into a data logging thermostat.
 It provides [source code](https://github.com/TG9541/W1209), a ready-to-use [firmware](https://github.com/TG9541/W1209/releases), and [documentation](https://github.com/TG9541/W1209/wiki).

-While providing standard thermostat features, the EEPROM memory of the STM8S003F3 microcontroller is also used for logging!
+Beyond standard thermostat features, this firmware uses the STM8S003F3 EEPROM for logging!
+As an example, this chart shows the effect of heating temperature setback overnight in my living room as logged by the W1209:

 ![tempchart](https://user-images.githubusercontent.com/5466977/33803418-d4864d56-dd8f-11e7-9062-48678e0ed3e2.png)